liangyuwei/dataglove_calib_visual/README.md

 # dataglove_calib_visual

-Use ShadowHand model for visualizing the dataglove measured joint trajecotries. (could be calibrated and non-calibrated)
+Use ShadowHand model for visualizing the dataglove measured joint trajecotries. (could be calibrated or non-calibrated)